panthas05/gift_aid_schedule_builder/README.md

 Less low hanging fruit, but probably of bigger impact - could this be rewritten in dart then turned into an app with flutter?
 Or rewritten in javascript + rust then turned into an app with tauri?

+## Disclaimer

+This script is a tool to make it easier to submit gift aid schedules, but it may make errors, and shouldn't be used blindly.
+After it has built a schedule, please undertake due dilligence to check the schedule, and verify that the information it holds is correct.

+The author of the script does not guarantee that the script is free from defects.
+The script is provided "as is", and you use it at your own risk.

+The author of the script makes no warantees as to performance, merchantability, fitness for a particular purpose, or any other warranties whether expressed or implied.

+No oral or written communication from or information provided by the author of the script shall create a warranty.
+Under no circumstances shall the author of the script be liable for direct, indirect, special, incidental, or consequential damages resulting from the use, misuse, or inability to use this software, even if the author of the script has been advised of the possibility of such damages.